- Understanding Home And Contents Insurance

 Home and contents insurance covers your home and belongings against damage and loss from events that are out of your hands, such as bushfires and severe weather events1.
 These policies can be purchased both separately, or as a package.
 You can normally choose from two types of home insurance, and two types of contents insurance:

 Policies can also have special conditions and various caps and exclusions.
-For this reason it pays to check the finer details before deciding which policy is right for you.
+For this reason it pays to check the finer details before deciding which policy is suitable for you.

 Risks to your Home & Contents in Queensland